Beenpopi/Web-Development/README.md

 ## Overview

-This project is a full-stack web application designed for managing K-pop products.
+This project is a full-stack web application designed.
 It includes features to add, edit, and manage product details through an admin interface.

 ## Technologies Used